PecanProject/pecan/workflows/ncc-statewide/README.md

 # Compost timing

-Anchor is MSLSP green up date (`mslsp_OGI`).
+Anchor is the gap-filled green-up date (`leafonday`).
 For annuals that's close to but not exactly planting date (emergence lags planting by a few days to weeks).
 For perennials it's bud break.
 Date offset is uniform within a family window:

 - annuals (row, hay, rice): 14 to 180 days before green up
 - perennials (woody): 30 to 210 days before green up